7.3 Conciliation

 Worker

-- in writing, by completing and signing the Request for Conciliation form
+• in writing, by completing and signing the Application for Conciliation form, and

-Forms are available from the Agent, the Conciliation Service, some unions and service providers.
-For a sample of the form see Request for conciliation form
+Forms are available at Application for Conciliation form, from the Agent, the Workplace injury Commission, some unions and service providers.

-Note: The worker can apply to the Senior Conciliation Officer to ask that a late lodgement be accepted.
+Note: The worker or a nominated person on the woker's behalf can apply to the Principal Conciliation Officer to ask that a late lodgement be accepted.

 Conciliation Service